 4. William Melia (50), farmer; his wife Ellen (46) [née Crowe], married 22 years with 8 children born alive and 8 living; children Martin (19), Norah (15), Julia (14), scholar, Michael (10), scholar, John (12), scholar, Thomas (8), scholar, Anthony (5), scholar, and Hubert (2).

 5. Andy Burke (75), farmer, widower.

 6. Bridget Melia (83) [née Allen], farmer, widow, married 50 years with 5 children born alive and 4 living; her son John (50), farmer’s son; daughter-in-law Mary (50) [née Duggan], married 19 years with 5 children born alive and 2 living; grandsons Hubert (12), and John (8), scholars.

-The houses of Pat Fahy, Thomas Costello, William Melia, and Bridget Melia were of the second class, the first having four front windows and the rest having three.
-The remaining houses – those of John Burke and Andy Burke – were both of the third class, each having two front windows.
+Four houses were of the second class, one of these having four front windows and the remainder having three.
+The remaining two houses were both of the third class, each having two front windows.
 All six houses had between two and four rooms, and were constructed with stone walls and thatched roofs.

 All inhabitants were recorded as having been born in Galway, and there were no monoglot Irish speakers recorded in the townland.